• Share full article

 "...He also paints very vivid of pictures of battles , placing the reader in the middle of the action to the point where you can almost hear the cannon..."
 Read more

-Customers are mixed about the entertainment value of the book.
-Some find it captivating and accurate, while others say parts are bland and boring.
+Customers have mixed opinions about the pacing of the book.
+Some mention it's fast-paced and a quick page-turner, while others say it's rushed and unconnected.

 Reviews with images